-While your kitten’s parents are the best indicator of how big your cat will get, sex can also be a factor.
+While your kitten’s parents are the best indicator of how big your cat will get, gender can also be a factor.
 Males are usually bigger than females, and the duration of their growth spurts can last longer.

 Of course, there are exceptions to everything, including exceptions to the answers to “When do cats stop growing?”
 According to the Maine Coon Fancy, this breed of cat takes up to five years to reach full size.
 And their full size is noteworthy: a Maine Coon cat named Stewie held the Guinness Book of World Record’s record for longest cat at 48.5 inches stretched out.
 Sadly, Stewie passed away in 2013, but his mark on the world remains.